 Seek mature, responsible, teachable person.
 There may be options for your garden, poultry, rabbits, herbs, mushrooms, bees, forest products or other business if you have one.
 We have wide-ranging, comprehensive, ongoing projects in farming, construction and associated activities on an ongoing basis as the jobs come up.
-You do not have to have prior experience in all of them.
 Basic Ag and/or Animal Husbandry experience is necessary but the desire and willingness to learn is the most important part one can bring to any project in life.

 Some of the opportunities for broad based skills are: ongoing construction projects, soil/pasture management, agronomy (soil testing, lab readings, soil chemistry/tilth, microbial balancing), large scale composting, animal husbandry, agriculture, irrigation, gardening, forest management, (selective thinning, logging dead/diseased trees), heavy equipment operation, vehicle mechanics and maintenance, oxy/acetylene gas welding, MIG arc welding, and so much more.
 (No hemp production.)
 We try to do it all here.
 Looking for a long-term potential partnership with the right person to possibly take over the operation.
 (Please, short-term interests need not apply ).
 Opportunity of a lifetime.

-Please send your Land Seekers link so it can be reviewed prior to a phone call.
+Please send your Land Seekers link or email info so we can communicate.

 To work with a person who is interested in what is